Cancel anytime

 Market Risk

-The primary market risk is interest rate risk and credit risk, although the short-term maturity mitigates interest rate sensitivity to some extent.
+VCSH is subject to interest rate risk (rising rates can decrease bond values) and credit risk (downgrades or defaults of the underlying corporate bonds).
+However, its short-term maturity focus mitigates interest rate risk to some extent.

 Investor Profile